Static Data Masking

 Create, run, and manage your data masking jobs in a free state-of-the-art GUI, built on Eclipse.™ Or, use the same, simple, self-documenting 4GL metadata defining your data layouts and protections in a command line environment.

-Voracity can perform FieldShield functions along with: data discovery, integration, migration, governance, and analytics.
-For example, you can encrypt and sort data for safe bulk loads into a database, or build a delta report or ETL job that de-identifies fields.
+Voracity users can run these static masking functions along with data discovery, integration, migration, governance, and analytic operations.
+For example, they can simultaneously cleanse, encrypt, and sort data for safe bulk DB loads; mask data migration/replication or subset targets; and, build a delta report or ETL job that also de-identifies fields.